 Using less than enough litter can be an even bigger problem than using too much.
 If there is not enough litter in the box for your cat to cover up their waste then their litter box will quickly turn into a dirty place where they will not feel comfortable taking care of business.

 Also, if their waste isn’t covered it will lead to it being pretty smelly and this sucks for both you and your cat.
 Again, cats are clean creatures so if their waste is visible and stinky because there isn’t enough litter then they will find another spot to go.
 You are probably trying to avoid as much smell as you can and are wanting to prevent accidents from occurring with your cat eliminating in spots they shouldn’t so filling the box with enough litter is crucial.
+If smell is a concern for you, here are solutions for getting it gone.

 Signs You’re Using Too Little Cat Litter